electron-userland/spectron/docs/migration.md

 All handling of Chromedriver (CD) is now delegated to the `wdio-chromedriver-service`, which is a WebdriverIO (WDIO) "launcher service".
 This means that Spectron no longer restarts Chromedriver for each test, which massively speeds up test runs but may mean that some suites experience problems with state leak between tests.

-The original behaviour might be reinstated in future through creation of a Spectron "worker service" (e.g. `wdio-spectron-service`) to manage the CD process between tests.
+The original behaviour might be reinstated in future through creation of a Spectron "worker service" (e.g. `wdio-electron-service`) to manage the CD process between tests.

 #### Further reading: